-Our last stop before leaving Fort Wayne, Indiana, was at Powers Hamburgers.
-While Powers Hamburger didn’t originate in Indiana (*Dearborn, Michigan was its birthplace), it is their downtown Fort Wayne location that has stood the test of time.
+Powers Hamburgers’ downtown Fort Wayne location has stood the test of time.
 Since 1940, they’ve been serving up their onion burgers out of a tiny little grill that works overtime.

-My wife Marcela likes burgers nowhere near the level I operate on.
-Marcela was not about to eat a slider at 10 AM, no matter how great I told her they were going to be.
-She has some eggs with bacon, hash browns, and toast and is now content.
-This opens up the door to my order of a double with cheese and a coney dog.
-I do regret not having a small chili, but hey, I can’t win ’em all.
+Instead, she has some eggs with bacon, hash browns, and toast.
+Now, she’s content.
+Her happiness opens the door for my order of a double slider with cheese and a coney dog.
+I regret not having a small chili, but I can’t win them all.

-Just as I had envisioned in my head years ago when I first read about Powers Hamburgers in Hamburger America, the Powers Double Cheeseburger was excellent.
-The only thing was, sitting at the counter had its repercussions.
-I smelled like a Powers Hamburger for the rest of the day, which didn’t work out too well for me later when I was hungry and stuck in a car on a road trip.
+As I had envisioned years ago when I first read about Powers Hamburgers in Hamburger America, the Powers double cheeseburger was excellent.
+The only thing was that sitting at the counter had its drawbacks.

 1402 S Harrison Street